JazzMaster/LazGFX/README.md

 ### Build status:

+INITAL SDL1 RELEASE FREEZE some time in the past.<br>
 RELEASE freeze at v.83 (BUILD SUCCESS- SDL subsystem)<br>
-RELEASE freeze at v2.0 May 27th 2019 (BUILD SUCCESS- OpenGL subsystem-core API only).
+RELEASE freeze at v2.0 May 27th 2019 (OpenGL subsystem-core API only).

+Current Release can be assumed around 2.2.0- Core GL/SDL2 split and better tested

-master branch: code may or may not build -but is more likely to- after OpenGL switch.
+master branch: code may or may not build

 There are some routines not yet ported, and some completely untested.<br>
 libSOIL routines are disabled at this time(image support).
+I will fix this.

-FULL CGA, EGA, and VGA palletted modes should work properly. **FAILS under OpenGL**<br>
+FULL CGA, EGA, and VGA palletted modes WILL work properly(2.5 milestone?).

+**Currently FAILS under OpenGL**<br>

-Checks for windows(but not PowerPC-BE- arch) have been added.
+Checks for windows(but not PowerPC arch) have been added.<br>

 FrameBuffer support (no X11/tty) code needs some help and more thourough testing.<br>
+It does NOT work with newer kernels or X11 past .13 (post the XFREE merge).<br>
+It WILL WORK (accellerated) under RasPi.

 ---

-### Why does this project exist?

-Some outdated code needed to be brought up to speed.<br>
-You will need **this Library** if you write strictly for graphics modes or wish to.<br>
-I will try to provide further demos where possible.

-Lazarus will not support older modes, more than 20 colors on the screen...etc etc.

 ### Technobabble